nathanfhh/Digital-Form-with-GPT4-Vision-API/README.md

 ## Flow Explain

-1. Upload a SINGLE page PDF from the frontend
+1. Upload PDF files of up to three pages from the frontend

+   > If you want to adjust the number of pages, you can change the `MAX_PDF_PAGES` variable in `backend/app/socket.py`

 2. When the backend receives the PDF file in Base64 string format, it does the following processes:

     - Convert the URL String Back to Bytes
     - Read the PDF file, convert it to a JPG image, and save it to the /tmp folder using the package `pdf2image`.
     - Extract the strings from the same PDF file using the package `PyPDF2`.
 The extracted strings will become part of the prompt sent to the GPT4 model to enhance accuracy.
     - Prepare the prompts and send them along with the PDF screenshot to the GPT4 Vision API
     - Send the chunk to the frontend via Socket.IO incrementally.

 3. Whenever the frontend receives the chunk, it appends it to the `codemirror` editor, and checks if the current content is a valid YAML.
 If it's a valid YAML, it will apply it to the JSON Scheme to force the UI to